Armanlone/The-Thief-Source-Code/README.md

-    o Feel free to change whatever you like in this game project including the codes, sounds, etc. o If you ever used my game project, credits isn't necessary but greatly appreciated. o You can credit me as Armanlone or Armanlone Main, or @armanlone_main
+    o Feel free to change whatever you like in this game project including the codes, sounds, etc. o If you ever used my game project, credits isn't necessary but greatly appreciated. o You can credit me as Armanlone or @armanlone_main

 You can also contact me through Twitter: @armanlone_main for queries.